GandhiCloudLab/ibm-container-registry/02-push-image-to-registry/readme.md

 ####  images

-Here are images available in the registry as of now.
+Highlighted the newly created images available in the registry .

 <img src="images/42-registry-images-2.png" >